 Q. Is there a scholarship program available?

 Answer.
-Yes, The Scholarship offers 20 seats in the school at a 70% discount and is meant to support underserved, disproportionately affected populations (e.g., single mothers, LGBTQ+, ethnic minorities, veterans, women).
-It's by application only.
-You must submit your application by Sunday, July 8th.
+Yes.
+The Scholarship offers 25 seats in the school at a 70% discount and is meant to support underserved, disproportionately affected populations.
+The application is closed for the January school.
 To be clear - the scholarship is not for those that are lukewarm about doing this program, who would do it if it was free.
 It's for individuals that a desperate to do it, who are so limited in their finances it is otherwise impossible without aid.

 Q. I should be able to do this by myself.

 Answer.
 But you haven't.
 That's the answer.
 You haven't.
 And you can't.
 Our lives are groundhog day experiences until we make fierce and committed action to change.
 This change, while it is of your own volition, is aided by things outside of you.
 On my path to sobriety, I found teachers, programs, books, coaches, yoga teachers, doctors, psychologists, massage therapists, nutritionists, acupuncturists, and basically constructed my own care team.
 I could NOT have done this without these people and these programs.
 You must do this of your own volition - you cannot be forced - but you must also do it with as much support as you can find.